awmorgan/rtos_simulator/design.md

 ## Scheduling Algorithm

-The simulator will use a priority-based scheduling algorithm.
-Higher priority tasks will run before lower priority tasks.
-Tasks with the same priority will run in a first-come, first-served order.
+The simulator uses a priority-based scheduling algorithm.
+Tasks with higher priorities run before tasks with lower priorities.
+Tasks with the same priority run in a first-come, first-served order.

+## Usage

+To build and run the application, use the following commands:

+go build -o rtos_simulator
+./rtos_simulator

+csharp
+Copy code

+To add tasks and run the scheduler, use the following commands:

+./rtos_simulator add -p <priority> -d <duration>
+./rtos_simulator run